Volyntsevo culture

-Volyntsevo culture is an archaeological culture of the early Middle Ages (8th to 9th centuries), located between the Dnieper and the Don rivers.
+Volyntsevo culture or Volyntseve culture is an archaeological culture of the early Middle Ages (8th to 9th centuries), located between the Dnieper and the Don rivers.
 In the west, the territory of the Volyntsevo monuments reaches the right bank of Dnieper in the Kyiv area.
-Dmytro Berezovets identified the culture, and named it after the village of Volyntseve in Sumy Oblast of Central Ukraine, which he excavated in 1948-1950.
+Dmytro Berezovets identified the culture, and named it after the village of Volyntseve in Sumy Oblast of Central Ukraine, which he excavated in 1948–1950.

 Monuments

 The type site of Volyntsevo, itself, is an open settlement and cemetery situated in a valley and surrounded by bogs.

 The best known archaeological monuments of Volyntsevo culture are: Bytytsia and Novotroitske settlements on the Psel River, the burial from Rylsk, Russia (Kursk Oblast), the settlement of Volyntseve, the Oleksandrivka settlement near Chernihiv, Obukhiv, and Khodosivka near Kyiv.

 In Kyiv, layers of the Volyntsevo culture of the middle of the 8th to early 9th century were found on Starokyivsky Hill and under the northern gallery of the Church of the Tithes.

-The culture is identified with the ancestors of the Severians.
-It replaces the Kolochino culture, and starting from the end of the VIII century, is replaced by the Romny culture.
+The culture is identified with the ancestors of the Severians and Radimichs.
+It replaces the Penkovka and Kolochin culture, and starting from the end of the 8th century, is replaced by the Romny culture.

-The early Volyntsevo culture developed on the basis of Kolochin and Penkovka cultures.

 Origins

-Some scholars argue that Volyntsevo culture was formed as a result of the advancement of the Slavic tribes belonging to the Prague culture (carriers of antiquities of the Sakhnovka type) from the west to the left (eastern) Bank of Dnieper.
-(See Left-bank Ukraine, and Right-bank Ukraine).
-Due to the similarity of Volyntsevo antiquities with those of the Dnieper's right bank, sometimes they are referred to as "monuments of Sakhnovka – Volyntsevo type” or "Luka Raykovetskaya - Sakhnovka – Volyntsevo type".
+Some scholars argue that Volyntsevo culture was formed as a result of the advancement of the Slavic tribes belonging to the Prague-Korchak culture (carriers of antiquities of the Sakhnovka type) from the west to the left (eastern) bank of Dnieper (see Left-bank Ukraine, and Right-bank Ukraine).
+Due to the similarity of Volyntsevo antiquities with those of the Dnieper's right bank, sometimes they are referred to as "monuments of Sakhnovka – Volyntsevo type" or "Luka Raykovetskaya – Sakhnovka – Volyntsevo type".
+Volyntsevo also has influences of Kolochin culture and Penkovka culture, which replaced with the Sakhnivka culture.

 Both the Luka Raykovetskaya type of antiquities, and the Sakhnovka type of antiquities are generally found on the right (western) bank of Dnieper, while the Volyntsevo type is generally found on the opposite bank.

-Some scholars associate Volyntsevo culture with the Khazar influence in the 8th to the first third of the 9th centuries.
+Their emergence and movement of Slavic people was caused by the arrival of the Bulgars and Khazars, and their political alliances with the Byzantine Empire, on the detriment of the Antes.